Doctor of Philosophy in Counselor Education

 Graduates will be eligible to apply for positions as assistant professors or lecturers in Counselor Education Master’s and doctoral programs nationally and internationally.
 Graduates are prepared to work in counseling and leadership positions in educational, rehabilitation, and mental health settings.
 The program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

 This is a full-time program.
-Normative time to completion is five academic years.
+Normative time to completion is three to five years.

 Program Learning Outcomes